Environment | In harmony with nature

 Business operations and biodiversity

-*Diagram was created based on the Business & Biodiversity Interrelationship Map® released by the Japan Business Initiative for Biodiversity (JBIB).
+* Prepared in-house referring to ENCORE by the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC) and others, as well as the Business & Biodiversity Interrelationship Map® released by the Japan Business Initiative for Biodiversity (JBIB).

 The Bridgestone approach toward biological diversity